 SeaWorld San Diego Red, White, & Blue Salute / Christmas Celebration

-You’ll also be able to start celebrating Christmas at SeaWorld San Diego from November 13 through January 4!
-You’ll be able to see Santa at a proper distance, enjoy popular park shows like Dolphin Island Christmas Presentation and Clyde & Seamore’s Christmas Special, in addition to seasonal food.
+You’ll also be able to start celebrating Christmas at SeaWorld San Diego from November 14 through January 8!
+Meet Santa and Rudolph, catch Donner and Blitzen’s Lazer light show, or enjoy the sounds of the Holiday Brass band.
 Admission is included with regular park admission.

 Fleet Week San Diego

-If you’re among the many who are wondering if a high-effort, multi-course Thanksgiving meal makes sense for just your immediate family, you can go out to one of the many San Diego restaurants serving Thanksgiving dinner.
+If you’re among the many wondering if a high-effort, multi-course Thanksgiving dinner makes sense for just your immediate family, you can go to one of the many San Diego restaurants serving Thanksgiving dinner.
 Many of the same restaurants in that link are also offering chef-prepared meals that you can pick up to eat at home or in your vacation rental.
 These include:

 - Pendry San Diego